-- Some times disturbances in the steppelands would cause a billiard-ball like effect where one tribe would migrate to another's territory that would then migrate to someone else's and so on.
-The most notable example is The Migration Period which resulted in everyone west of the Huns (I.E. everyone) being pushed into the Roman Empire's territory.
+- Sometimes disturbances in the steppe lands would cause a billiard ball-like effect where one tribe would migrate to another's territory that would then migrate to someone else's and so on.
+The most notable example is The Migration Period which resulted in everyone west of the Huns (I.E. the entire Northern Eurasia) being pushed into the Roman Empire's territory.